markstringer-dti/markstringer-dti.github.io/dti.md

 OK, now we've reached a key stage in the drama.
 Because Person 2 has lots of different things that they could say.
 Person 2 could be happy that Person 1 had brought them a cabbage.

 Person 1: Oh!
 You remembered that this is the week that I make all my Kimchi!
-Oh darling!
+Oh my dear!
 You're so thoughtful.

 Or they can be angry that Person 2 has brought a cabbage.